There’s no such thing as a small portion of paella, so what do you do when you’ve cooked for six but only two of you are eating?

 To freeze paella, separate it into portion-sized servings and place the cooled-down leftovers in a heavy-duty freezer bag.
 Squeeze as much air out of the bag as you can before laying them flat in the freezer.
 Paella will last for up to 3 months in the freezer.

-If you don’t have freezer bags, you can use an airtight container, just cover the top of the rice with a layer of plastic wrap to protect it from the air gap.
+If you don’t have freezer bags, you can use an airtight container, but cover the top of the rice with a layer of plastic wrap to protect it from the air gap.
+Exposure to air speeds up freezer burn!

-Note that shellfish generally doesn’t freeze well (the texture turns rubbery), so I would consider taking all the seafood out before you freeze it.
+Note that shellfish generally doesn’t freeze well (the texture turns rubbery), so I would consider taking all the seafood out before you freeze the paella.
+You can cook fresh seafood while you’re reheating the rice.

-The best way to thaw paella is to leave it in the fridge overnight.
-You could also place your bag of frozen paella in a bowl of room temperature water to speed up the thawing process.
-Or you can reheat the paella straight from frozen on the stove.
+To thaw paella, take it out of the freezer the night before you want to use it and let it defrost in the fridge.
+You can also place a bag of frozen paella in a bowl of cold water to speed up the thawing process.
+Alternatively, you can reheat the paella straight from the freezer on the stove..

 Read Next: How To Reheat Quinoa

-The BEST Way To Reheat Paella
+BEST Way To Reheat Paella [Tested Methods]

 Equipment